 What’s the best metaphor for describing the role of an instructional designer?
 How can digital learning help improve graduation rates?
 How might adaptive learning courseware change the work of faculty?
 Who should be responsible for protecting students’ privacy?
 How do you learn about new edtech products?

 Those are just some of the questions we’ve asked at #DLNchat, and the answers from your peers abound!
-We meet every 2nd and 4th Tuesday at 1:00 p.m.
+We meet every 2nd Tuesday at 1:00 p.m.
 Pacific / 4:00 p.m.
 Eastern.
 See the list of upcoming #DLNchats (and other EdSurge events).

 What is a Twitter chat?

 A Twitter chat is an opportunity for individuals to meet on Twitter at the same time to discuss a specified topic.
 Users participate in a conversation by following—and importantly, tweeting with—a particular hashtag.
 We’ll use #DLNchat as an example: